erinijapranckeviciene/dnpatterntools/tutorial.md

 - Inspect the data
 - Rename the new dataset to `Symmetrized Dinucleotide frequencies of control mouse`

-Compute composite dinucleotide profiles of Weak/Weak WW (W = A or T) Strong/Strong SS (S = C or G) Purine/Purine RR (R = A or G) and Pyrimidine/Pyrimidine YY (Y=C or T) from the symmetrized profiles.
+### Compute composite dinucleotide profiles

 Statistically, composite profiles reveal most prominent features in frequency patterns in nucleosomal DNA sequences.
-To add columns for WW, SS, RR, YY composite profiles:
+To compute composite dinucleotide profiles of Weak/Weak WW (W = A or T) Strong/Strong SS (S = C or G) Purine/Purine RR (R = A or G) and Pyrimidine/Pyrimidine YY (Y=C or T) from the symmetrized profiles:
 - From the Tools panel in a `Dnpatterntools` section select `Composite profiles` tool
 - In the field __input1__ select `Symmetrized Dinucleotide frequencies of control mouse` data
 - Press `Execute`